kumuluz/kumuluzee/README.md

 ```

 Go to `http://localhost:8080/servlet` in your browser and you should see `"Simple servlet"` written.
+You can also visit `http://localhost:8080` to view the `index.html` that we've written.

 ### Add the JAX-RS component to create REST services